A Long Return

-A Long Return, also known by the title Largo Retorno in Spain, is a 1975 Spanish romantic film, directed by Pedro Lazaga.
+A Long Return, also known by the title Largo Retorno in Spain, is a 1975 Spanish romantic film, directed by Pedro Lazaga with music by Antón García Abril.
+It is based on a novel by author and playwright Germán Ubillos.

 Plot

 A vibrant young college student, Anna (Lynne Frederick), catches eye of architect, David Ortega (Mark Burns), at an orchestra show.
 She quickly falls in love with him and begins to pursue him.
 Although David is initially hesitant, she eventually wins his love.
 The two become inseparable and eventually get married.

-Soon after their Venice honeymoon, Anna begins acting strange; experiencing sudden fatigue, grogginess, and memory loss (even forgetting her best friend).
+Soon after their Venice honeymoon, Anna begins acting strangely; experiencing sudden fatigue, grogginess, and memory loss (even forgetting her best friend).
 Eventually Anna is hospitalized and doctors diagnose her condition as lipomatosis of the nervous system, a rare and deadly disease that is quickly killing her.
-While in the hospital, with her husband by her bed side, Anna suddenly goes into a state of a coma.
-Doctors tell David that his wife has less than days to live and he desperately pleads with them for help of any kind.
-They inform him that Anna's only chance of survival is to put her in a state of perpetual deep cryogenic sedation, which would shut down her body (stopping the disease from spreading), freeze her in time, and prevent her from aging, until a cure can be found, in which event she would be taken out of sedation.
+While in the hospital, with her husband by her bed side, Anna suddenly has a seizure and renders her in a state of a coma.
+Doctors tell David that his wife has less than days to live, and he desperately pleads with them for help of any kind.
+They inform him that Anna's only chance of survival is to put her in a state of perpetual deep cryogenic sedation, which would shut down her body (stopping the disease from spreading), freeze her in time, and prevent her from aging, until a cure can be found, in which event she would be revived.
 With great optimism, David accepts and Anna is put in a state of cryogenic sedation.